Guy-Ghis/50-projects-50-days-Javascript/README.md

 ---
 ## Contributing

-I'm open to contributions from developers of all levels!
+We are open to contributions from developers of all levels!
 Whether it's fixing bugs, suggesting new features, or improving documentation, feel free to open an issue or submit a pull request.
 Here’s how you can contribute:

 1. Fork the repository.
 2. Clone your fork to your local machine: